amoncaldas/WPP/README.md

 - git_hub_client_secret
 - recaptcha_secret

-Options with `wpp_` prefix that is not present by default:
+Options with `wpp_` prefix that are not present by default:

 - wpp_signup_with_github
 - wpp_meta_*